English

 Configure CESS Client

-Run cess config set
+sudo cess config set

-Enter cess node mode from 'authority/storage/watcher' (current: watcher, press enter to skip): storage
+Enter cess node mode from 'authority/storage/watcher': storage

 Enter cess storage listener port (current: 15001, press enter to skip):